 - • strain-gage amplifier (if force transducer used)

-Data acquisition and real-time analysis are performed by iox with specific add-on analyzers offering a high level of user control.
+Data acquisition and real-time analysis are performed by iox2 software with specific add-on analyzers offering a high level of user control.

 rhythmic analyzer (for contraction): base and beak of contraction, developed force, frequency, time to peak contraction, relaxation times (each based on user-defined criteria), min / max derivative, AUC

 Picard S, Goineau S, Rouet R (2006) The Action Potential of the Purkinje Fiber: An In Vitro Model for Evaluation of the Proarrhythmic Potential of Cardiac and Noncardiac Drugs.
 Current Protocols in Pharmacology.
 UNIT 11.3